mustafaaljadery/action-model-experiments/visualizing-the-dom/README.md

 # Visualize the DOM

 You can think of any site as a tree of elements.
 The DOM tree is the tree of all the elements in a web page.
+Checkout the [ipynb notebook](./main.ipynb)!

 ## List of popular HTML elements